s you have noticed, Veeam is announcing Veeam Backup & Replication v7 features one at a time at the go.veeam.com/v7 page. We already announced

 An example of a “non-standard” application is Zarafa (e-mail software) that runs on a Linux machine with a MySQL database.
 Do you know any data protection product that would give you the power to actually test the recoverability of this?
 You can review one of our Webinars with

-Given the fact that you can start an environment identical to the latest backup , wouldn’t it be nice that you can actually recover items?
+Given the fact that you can start an environment identical to the latest backup, wouldn’t it be nice that you can actually recover items?
 With U-AIR you can recover any item from any application.
-The same way we gave you the opportunity to actually test you backups.
+The same way we gave you the opportunity to actually test your backups.

 We even got it easier with a click-through wizard for Active Directory, Microsoft Exchange and Microsoft SQL Server.
-For Active Directory for example you will not only be able to restore a single AD object, we will also check the object before you restore it if nothing has changed that involves that object.
-If for example the name of the overlying OU (Organizational Unit) or even a parameter of the object itself has changed, you will get a notification.
-This short 5 minute demonstration (LINK) shows you just that.
+For Active Directory, for example, you will not only be able to restore a single AD object, we will also check the object before you restore it if nothing has changed that involves that object.
+If, for example, the name of the overlying OU (Organizational Unit) or even a parameter of the object itself has changed, you will get a notification.

 I can check my last backup if all the applications are recoverable.
 I can even recover any object from any application without restoring the entire VM and equally important: without any agents within the VM.
 What more can I do with an environment that is protected from my production network but looks identical to my production network?
 How about testing a software update or a patch.
 How many times have we had issues with patches that go wrong?
 Test it before you run it in production.
 The alternative is waiting too long with the patches because you want to mitigate the risks.